digitalearthpacific/dep-fc/README.md

 ## Installation

-Please refer to the [Dockerfile](Dockerfile] for prerequisites for installation.
+Please refer to the [Dockerfile](Dockerfile) for prerequisites for installation.